-- 4.4(c) Develop and implement water sector capacity building programme with all water institutions. - 4.4(d) Develop new water and sanitation tariff policy. - 4.4(e) Expedite the approval of Water Use Licences. - 4.4(f) Programme for development of water sources (desalination, rainwater, recycling, groundwater). - 4.4(g) Expedite the planning and implementation of sub-transmission networks in the Province.
+- 4.4(a) Review and implement the Provincial Water Sector Investment Strategy. - 4.4(b) Policy and guidelines on the inclusion of quaternary catchment for groundwater, grey water and desalination. - 4.4(c) Develop and implement water sector capacity building programme with all water institutions. - 4.4(d) Develop new water and sanitation tariff policy. - 4.4(e) Expedite the approval of Water Use Licences. - 4.4(f) Programme for development of water sources (desalination, rainwater, recycling, groundwater). - 4.4(g) Expedite the planning and implementation of sub-transmission networks in the Province.